 Of course I had to read both studies right away, but discovered that they are very technical.
 There are also tons of different plants on those lists, and it can be difficult to weed through it all to figure out which are the best.

-So I decided to break it down, remove the technical mumbo jumbo, and make it super easy for you to choose your favorite indoor plants that clean the air!
+So I decided to break it down, remove the technical mumbo jumbo, and make it super easy for you to choose your favorite air purifying plants!

 Indoor Plants Scientifically Proven To Remove Air Toxins